cclauss/OpenGLES-Pythonista/README.md

 # OpenGLES-Pythonista
-OpenGLES bindings for the lastes pythonista beta
+OpenGLES bindings for the lastest pythonista beta